-4 Policy Experiments: Tuning Schumpeterian and Keynesian Regimes
+4. Policy experiments: tuning Schumpeterian and Keynesian regimes

 The model, we have seen, is empirically quite robust in that it accounts, together, for a large number of empirical regularities.
 It certainly passes a much higher "testing hurdle", as Solow (2008) puts it, than simply reproducing "a few of the low moments of observed time series: ratios of variances or correlation coefficients, for instance" (p.
 245) as most current models content themselves with.
-Encouraged by that empirical performance of the model, let we experiment with different structural conditions (e.g. concerning the nature of innovative opportunities) and policy regimes, and study their impact on output growth rates, volatility and rates of unemployment29.
+Encouraged by that empirical performance of the model, let us experiment with different structural conditions (e.g. concerning the nature of innovative opportunities) and policy regimes, and study their impact on output growth rates, volatility and rates of unemployment.